 In a multitraffic office configuration, the operator work force is divided administratively into different groups or offices, and these offices are generally located in different geographical areas.
 Each individual office is referred to as a traffic office.
-Figure 2-2 illustrates a sample configuration for a multitraffic office.
+The following figure illustrates a sample configuration for a multitraffic office.